 On November 12, 2021, PCT and the individual defendants affiliated with PCT ("PCT Defendants") and Byron Roth each filed separate motions to dismiss Lead Plaintiffs' amended complaint.
-On December 28, 2021, Lead Plaintiffs filed their brief in opposition to the PCT Defendants' and Byron Roth's motions to dismiss.
-On January 18, 2022, the PCT Defendants filed a reply to Lead Plaintiffs' brief.
+Additional submissions by the parties were filed in December 2021 and January 2022.